microsoft/vstest-docs/RFCs/0017-TestCase-FullyQualifiedName.md

 The normalized form allows the test platform to reference groups of tests in a more general form without having to interpret the logic that the test adapter uses when constructing the fully qualified name.

+NOTE: Normalization is currently only used for languages that support source-based test discovery.
+At the time of this writing, that includes MSTest, NUnit and xUnit tests written in C# or VB.